rzeldent/esp32cam-rtsp/README.md

 - When finished configuring for the first time and the access point is entered, disconnect from the wireless network provided by the device.
   This should reset the device and connect to the access point.
   Resetting is also a good alternative...
+- There are modules that have no or faulty PSRAM (despite advertised as such).
+  This can be the case if the camera fails to initialize.
+  It might help to disable the use of the PSRAM and reduce the buffers and the screen size.

 ### Power

 Make sure the power is 5 volts and stable, although the ESP32 is a 3.3V module, this voltage is created on the board.
 If not stable, it has been reported that restarts occur when starting up (probably when power is required for WiFi).
 The software disables the brown out protection so there is some margin in the voltage.
+Some people suggest to add a capacitor over the 5V input to stabilize the voltage.

 ### PSRAM / Buffers / JPEG quality